St Mary the Virgin, Mortlake: An Historical Guide

 The tower contains a ring of eight bells, six of which were cast by Philip Wightman of Clerkenwell, in 1694/5, and replaced three much older bells.
 Two trebles, to make up the eight, were added in 1746, cast by Thomas Lester at what is now the Whitechapel Foundry.
 Two of the bells were recast in 1751 and 1784 but, apart from being re-hung at various times, remain unaltered since the latter date, and are among the very few eight bell rings to survive intact from the 18th Century.
 They have a remarkably good tone for their age.
 The bells vary in weight from about 4 cwt for the treble to 14½ cwt for the tenor.

-The Vestry House & North Aisle
+The Vestry and North Aisle

 The brick built extension on the north side of the building was the Vestry House.
 Thought to have been completed in 1670, it effectively provided a North Aisle to the church.
 Alterations were made in 1816 to extend the North Aisle westwards to its present position.